shuaaa/Wilma/readme.md

-Wilma is an C++ Linkedlist repository.
+Wilma is a C++ Linkedlist repository.
 To be expanded on an ongoing basis.

-The Models will coveer several applications of Naatural language processing.
+The Models will cover several applications of Natural language processing.
-Ngrams, Anagrams, Complete Spell checking amongs the rest.§
+Ngrams, Anagrams, Complete Spell checking amongst the rest.